ya-liu/shopfront/README.md

 - The user is able to search for orders with the email address used at the time of checkout.

-- After obtaining a list of previous orders, the user is able to update and delete each order.
+- After obtaining a list of orders, the user is able to update and delete each order.

 ## Backend service